Your Living Expenses Budget is a critical part of an IVA application. It is use to work out how much you will pay into the Arrangement.

 If you miss things out of your budget your disposable will seem higher than it actually is.
 You could then be asked to pay more than you can afford into your IVA.
 If your budget is too high your creditors might reject the Arrangement.

-What items should be included in your Living Expenses Budget?
+What items can be included in your Budget?

 There is a long list of things that you will need to add to your Living Expenses budget.
 These will include fixed items that stay the same every month and ones that vary depending on how much you spend.